-If you've been following our US 89 updates on Facebook, YouTube or the US 89 Web page, you know that we have been talking a lot about geotechnical engineers lately.
+If you've been following our US 89 updates on Facebook, YouTube, you know that we have been talking a lot about geotechnical engineers lately.
 Today, we want to take a look at one of the tools they work with: inclinometers.

 |An inclinometer measures slope |